 What are the possible side effects of lidocaine topical?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects include:
+Common side effects include:

 - numbness in places where the medicine is accidentally applied.